talwrii/clixpath/README.md

 # clixpath

 A command-line tool to extract the values of *Xpath* expressions from *HTML* and XML documents.
-Its distinguishing features are intended ease of use, and producing output that can be parsed programmatically.
+It's distinguishing features are intended ease of use, and producing output that can be parsed programmatically.
-Supports value extraction analogous to capture groups in regexp.
+Supports value extraction analogous to captuure groups in regexp.

 Tested with Python 2.7 and Python 3.5.